 The absence of diversity at management and policy-making levels has broad implications which the University will examine.

 The high loss rate of women in science is an urgent concern which the University will address.

 The system of short-term contracts has particularly negative consequences for the retention and progression of women in science, which the University recognises.

 There are both personal and structural obstacles to women making the transition from PhD into a sustainable academic career in science, which require the active consideration of the University.

 Athena SWAN Charter Schools

 The following Colleges and Schools have achieved Athena awards:

-College of Medical and Dental Sciences (Bronze Award)
+College of Medical and Dental Sciences (Silver Award)